Welcome to CAUSE at Carnegie Mellon University

 Friday, April 7, 2017

-CAUSE Postdoctoral Fellw 2016-17, Associate Professor, University of California, Los Angeles
+CAUSE Postdoctoral Fellow 2016-17, Associate Professor, University of California, Los Angeles

 "Tales from the Land of Funk: Dayton, Ohio and African American Funk Bands in the 1970s"